Matheus2212/js-upload-handle/README.md

 $profile = array(
-        "types" => array("jpeg", "jpg", "png"), // which filetypes are accepted "folder" => "./uploads/", // which folder your files go, for this specific profile "size" => 266000, // max size of file upload "total" => 10, // total files that can be upload on this input "vars" => array(), // additional vars that will be passed to frontend and backend
+        "types" => array("jpeg", "jpg", "png"), // which filetypes are accepted "folder" => "./uploads/", // which folder your files go, for this specific profile, on your local server "size" => 266000, // max size of file upload "total" => 10, // total files that can be upload on this input "vars" => array(), // additional vars that will be passed to frontend and backend